Tarmac Delay Standards of Treatment and Disembarkation: A Guide

 With some exceptions, once an aircraft is delayed on the tarmac at an airport in Canada for three hours, the airline must provide passengers an opportunity to disembark.
 Airlines' obligations during this stage of the delay, and the exceptions, are outlined below.

-Airlines are not required to let passengers disembark at the three-hour mark if takeoff is imminent and they can meet all required standards of treatment listed in Section III until take-off.
+Airlines are not required to let passengers disembark at the three hour mark if takeoff is imminent and they can meet all the kinds of assistance listed in Section III until take-off.

 "Takeoff is imminent" means it is the reasonable opinion of the pilot in command that takeoff will occur no later than 3 hours and 45 minutes after the start of the tarmac delay (i.e., when aircraft doors were closed).

 Airlines are also not required to provide passengers the opportunity to disembark if they are prevented by reasons beyond their control (e.g., safety, security, air traffic control, or customs reasons).
 This would apply, for instance, if there is no safe means of disembarking available, such as airport gates or air stairs for disembarkation away from the air terminal.
 However, airlines must seek out all disembarking methods, even if this means procuring (e.g., renting) gates outside their normal allocation at that airport, or securing assistance from other ground handling agents if they are at an airport where they do not have regular contracted staff in place.

 Airlines should make reasonable efforts, including working with other parties at the airport, to return to the gate and disembark promptly.
 Prior to the three-hour mark, if it is clear that take-off will not occur within the timeline noted above, airlines are encouraged to examine options to disembark passengers earlier than this time limit.